Subwoofer placement can be a little bit tricky. Since it’s a separate device from the soundbar, it might be confusing where to position it.

 If you have a wireless sub, then you have more flexibility with your options.
 You still want to place it close to the soundbar though.
-That’s because you don’t want to have lag time in between them, as placing the sub too far from the soundbar can hinder a uniform and consistent sound.
+That’s because you don’t want to have lag time in between them, for instance, placing the sub of Klipsch Cinema 600 or Bar 48 too far from the soundbar can hinder a uniform and consistent sound.

 To minimize latency and connection issues like sound delay for wireless subs, we would suggest not exceeding the general 30-foot limit.
 For surround sound setups (5 channels or more), you have a bit more freedom and flexibility with the placement.

 Do not underestimate the importance of testing.
-Multiple placement options will give you a different sound effect, so it’s worth tinkering to get the best quality.
+Multiple placement options will give you a different sound effect even if you are placing the sub near top-performing Dolby Atmos soundbars, so it’s worth tinkering to get the best quality.
 And since soundbars and subwoofers are pretty portable, it’s quite easy to go back after the fact and adjust the placement.